 To add a condition to the workflow, navigate to DocuWare Configurations > Collaboration > Workflow Designer.

-Click the button New Workflow or Edit an existing one to open the workflow in the canvas.
+Click the button New Workflow or Edit to open a new or an existing workflow in the canvas.

 There are two options to a add a condition: